 23 Sep World’s Largest Machines Ever Built

 Although feats of engineering and technology happen every day, there’s nothing more impressive than the largest machines in the world.
-Some of these titans of engineering have been built in recent years, and some have held their impressive records for twenty years.
+Some of these titans of engineering have been built in recent years, and some have held their impressive records for 20 years.
 The sheer mass of these beastly machines are testaments to the ingenuity and inventiveness of humankind.
-Here are some of the world’s largest machines ever built, in no particular order.
+Here are some of the world’s largest machines ever built.

 Large Hadron Collider

-The Large Hadron Collider is the largest machine ever built, which is a bit funny.
-The reason that this is funny is that the largest machine ever built in the world was constructed to study the smallest particles in the universe… subatomic particles.
-It is a particle collider that first fired up on September 10, 2008.
-However, its conception and construction happened in waves, with the LEP tunnel it sits in being completed in 1988, twenty years before.
+The Large Hadron Collider is the largest machine ever built, which is a bit funny because the reason it was built was to study the smallest particles in the universe… subatomic particles.
+It is a particle collider that first fired up on September 10, 2008; however, its conception and construction happened in waves.
+The LEP tunnel it sits in was completed 20 years earlier in 1988.

 Big Bertha is the worlds largest tunnel boring machine at a length of 300 feet and a height of five stories.
-Big Bertha weighs 7,000 tons and must be shipped between worksites, although she was built specifically to create the Alaskan Way Viaduct replacement tunnel in Seattle.
+Big Bertha weighs 7,000 tons.
+Although she was built specifically to create the Alaskan Way Viaduct replacement tunnel in Seattle, she is now being shipped to different worksites.
 Hitachi Zosen Sakai Work in Osaka, Japan built the machine, and its assembly was completed in June 2013.
 Tunnel boring began on July 30, 2013, with a projected end-date in December 2015.

 The Taisun Gantry Crane is one of the largest cranes in the world and holds a Guinness World Record for sheer lifting power.
 In fact, it holds three titles for the first, second and third heaviest lifts in the world.
 These are 20,133 metric tons, 17,100 metric tons, and 14,000 tons.
 It is used at the Yantai Raffles Shipyard in the Shandong Province in China.

-The Taisun was built to install very heavy integrated modules on a vessels hull and often works on semi-submersibles in the drilling sector.
-It’s advancements made the construction of these vessels much more efficient and a shorter project time overall.
+The Taisun was built to install very heavy integrated modules on a vessels hull, and often works on semi-submersibles in the drilling sector.
+Its advancements made the construction of these vessels more efficient, and a shorter project time overall.
 Besides the Guinness World Record, it also earned the Spotlight on New Technology from the Offshore Technology Conference in 2008.
 At the same conference, the American Society of Mechanical Engineers awarded the Taisun the Woelfel Best Mechanical Engineering Achievement Award.

 “Bagger 293” is the nickname of the largest vehicle in the world.
 Formally titled MAN/TAKRAF RB293, this German bucket wheel excavator was finished in 1995.
-It weighs over 31 million pounds and stands approximately 315 feet tall.
-It’s near twice that length at 738 feet long.
-The machine is so massive that it took three weeks for it to make the journey from the factory to its first mining site 80 miles away.
-However, this machine packs a punch.
+It weighs more than 31 million pounds and stands approximately 315 feet tall, and nearly twice that length at 738 feet long.
+The machine is so massive that it took three weeks for it to make the journey from the factory to its first mining site 80 miles away; however, this machine packs a punch.
 It can move over 8.5 million cubic feet in a day, or a hole the length of a football field and 80 feet deep.

 The machine holds a giant bucket wheel at the end of a long arm that it uses to ferociously churn dirt up and transport down its conveyor belt for other smaller machines to remove.